Travlars/120-hour-epic-sax-marathon/basic-tools.markdown

 ## Git

-[Git][Git] is an distributed version control system.
-A fancy name for a tool that keeps track of changes made to files under a directory tree.
+[Git][Git] is a distributed version control system, which is a fancy name for a tool that keeps track of changes made to files under a directory tree.
 We use this tool to distribute pre-made Leiningen projects in which you can complete the exercises of every chapter.
 You also use Git to submit your answers.
 If you have any problems with Git, ask.

-To install Git on Linux, use your distribution's package manager.
+To install Git on Linux, use your distribution package manager.
 In Windows, point your browser to [http://git-scm.com/][Git], where you can find both the binaries and comprehensive documentation.
 On Windows it's easiest to use the Git-bash that comes with Git.